-Once-secret agreements reveal scope of student, alumni marketing
+Once-secret agreements, forced into view by the 2009 credit card reform law, reveal the vast scope of student, alumni marketing

 Credit card issuers paid $83.5 million to more than 1,000 American colleges, universities and affiliated organizations in 2009 for the rights to market their credit cards to students and alumni, says a Federal Reserve report released Monday.